Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Experiment Design

 \subsection{Benchmarks}

 We have chosen four diverse APR benchmarks, following Jiang et al.~\cite{jiang2023:impact}.
-This choice enables direct comparison between the RTT approach and results of previous work on the NMT-style APR, in which buggy code is directly translated to patches.
+In this choice, only single-hunk bugs are included.
+We follow their example because it enables direct comparison between the RTT approach and results of previous work on the NMT-style APR, in which buggy code is directly translated to patches.
+Furthermore, this decision only modifies the original size of two benchmarks: Defects4J v1.2 and Defects4J v2.0.
+The other two benchmarks already contain only single-hunk bugs.
+Single-hunk bugs are frequently chosen in software engineering benchmarks since their scope allows for both, quantitative metric evaluation and feasible manual analysis of patch quality.
 All the benchmarks are in Java and contain buggy and fixed code, as well as tests to check the test pass rate of the candidate patches generated by RTT.
 Note that we use the concepts \emph{problem}, \emph{bug}, and \emph{code example} interchangeably, because we use buggy code examples with single-hunk bugs only.

-\head{Defects4J v1.2} is a collection of 395 (4 depreciated) reproducible bugs from open-source Java projects ~\cite{just2014:defects4j}.
-We followed Jiang et al.~\cite{jiang2023:impact} and selected the 130 single-hunk bugs.
-The bugs have a wide range of complexity and are related to multiple domains.

-\head{Defects4J v2.0} is the latest stable version of Defects4J.
-This version provides an even more comprehensive and diverse collection of defects to test APR techniques.
-It includes 438 additional bugs from nine open-source Java projects from which we selected the 89 single-hunk ones.